 New York -- The 369th Infantry Regiment, nicknamed the Harlem Hellfighters, were the first African American regiment to serve with the American Expeditionary Force in World War I. Their accomplishments and heroism stood in stark contrast to the racism and discrimination they faced on the home front.
 Their story has largely been overlooked in mainstream U.S. history.
-New York Congressman Tom Suozzi announced on April 9, 2021 that he is introducing legislation to award a Congressional Gold Medal to the regiment.

 The governor appointed his former campaign manager William Hayward, a white lawyer, as commander of the unit.
 The officers Col. Hayward appointed were mostly white due to the politics and prejudices of the time.
 However, among his Black recruits was James Reese Europe tapped to lead the regimental marching band.
 Reese joined the regiment as a lieutenant and convinced many established Black musicians to sign up.